grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 General.md

 If you start a test with 1000VUs in a single load zone, we will use 1x Tier 2 server.
 If the same test is started in 2 load zones, there will be 500VUs per load zone and 4x Tier 1 servers will be used.

+> Note that these are the _defaults_.
+If your tests have specific requirements, please contact k6 support for a custom solution.

 ---

 ### Data uploads with k6 Cloud